alandefreitas/moderncpp/README.md

 * "I removed this feature so I don't have to install/update ______" but have not provided an equivalent alternative
 * "I'm creating this high-cost promise that we'll support ________ forever" but I'm not sticking around to keep that promise

-In doubt, please open a [discussion](https://github.com/alandefreitas/moderncpp/discussions) first
+In doubt, please open a [discussion](https://github.com/alandefreitas/moderncpp/discussions) first.

 **Guidelines**